CarlTBarnes/Template-Parameter-Symbols/README.md

 ## Blog Post Revised Parameters

+`%Prototype` - single, dependent from %Procedure.
+ The procedure's prototype for the MAP structure.

-`%Parameters` - single, dependent from %Procedure
+`%Parameters` - single, dependent from %Procedure.
-The full list of a procedure’s formal parameters separated by commas and enclosed in parentheses unless empty
+The full list of a procedureâ€™s formal parameters separated by commas and enclosed in parentheses unless empty

-`%ProcedureParameters` - multi, dependent from %Procedure The list of names of all procedure parameters.
-Multi-valued symbol to `#FOR(%ProcedureParameters)`
+`%ProcedureParameters` - multi, dependent from %Procedure.
+The list of names of all procedure parameters.
+Multi-valued symbol to use with `#FOR(%ProcedureParameters)`. *This was missing in the blog post and is important because all the other symbols are dependent on this one.*

 #### Symbols: single, dependent from %ProcedureParameters

 `%ProcedureParameterName` -
-The list of names of all formal parameters as entered in %Parameters symbols; if missing then the name of that parameter as in %Prototype symbol is returned; if that is missing too, an AppGen generated name is returned
+The list of names of all formal parameters as entered in %Parameters symbols; if missing then the name of that parameter as in %Prototype symbol is returned; if that is missing too, an AppGen generated name is returned. *This was wrongly noted as Multi in the blog post, it is Single.*

 `%ProcedureParameterOrigName` -
 The name of the parameter as entered in the %Prototype symbol